-The Countywide LCWIP will include feasibility studies and schemes to enable wider active travel connectivity within South Norfolk.
+In addition, the Countywide LCWIP will include feasibility studies for potential new schemes which will enable new wider active travel connectivity.

-Potential routes have been identified through a review of local planning policies and plans as network audits.
+Potential new routes have been identified through a review of local planning policies and plans as well as network audits.